nextgis-borsch/lib_gdal/README.md

 | **xyz** | **yes** | no | - |
 | **zmap** | **yes** | no | - |

 # Vector drivers

-Available vector drivers for now (by all driver dirs in sources).
+Available vector drivers for now (by all driver directories in sources).
 Drivers marked with '*' have high priority to be implemented.

 | Driver | Cmaked | External dependencies | Notes |
 |---|:-:|---|---|